 Upon receipt of the application data from AMCAS, all applicants receive a Duke University School of Medicine Supplemental Application.
-When the Supplemental Application and application fee are submitted, a favorable screen by the members of the admission screening committee of an applicant's AMCAS application and supplemental application materials generates an invitation for a personal interview.
-Applications should be submitted between June 1 and November 1, the deadline for all materials to be received by AMCAS.
+When the Supplemental Application and application fee are submitted, a favorable screen by the members of the admission screening committee of an applicant's AMCAS application and supplemental application materials generates an invitation for an on-site interview.
+Applications should be submitted between June 1 and October 15, the deadline for all materials to be received by AMCAS to be considered at Duke Medical School.
 Applicants are urged to file their AMCAS applications as early in the admission cycle as possible since interview slots can fill quickly.
 AMCAS may take as long as four to six weeks to process and verify application and transcripts.
-It is the applicant's responsibility to ensure that his/her application is verified by AMCAS in order for AMCAS to transmit your application data to Duke by the Duke AMCAS Application deadline on October 1.
+It is the applicant's responsibility to ensure that his/her application is verified by AMCAS in order for AMCAS to Transmit your application data to Duke by the Duke AMCAS Application deadline.

-Depending on the volume of applications, we cannot always guarantee an on-campus interview.
-Duke offers regional interviews at various cities throughout the United States.
-These interviews are conducted by Duke medical school alumni who have been carefully selected by the Committee on Admissions.
-Applicants who interview at a regional location are at no disadvantage and their applications are given the equal consideration.
-The final deadline for receipt of the Supplemental Application is November 15 but we strongly encourage applicants to complete both the AMCAS Application and the Duke University School of Medicine Supplemental Application four to six weeks prior to the posted deadlines.
+All interviews are conducted on site at the School of Medicine.
+No regional interviews are offered.
+Applicants are encouraged to complete their applications as early as possible in the application cycle to secure an interview.
+The final deadline for receipt of the Supplemental Application is October 30 but we strongly encourage applicants to complete both the AMCAS Application and the Duke University School of Medicine Supplemental Application four to six weeks prior to the posted deadlines.
 Applicants who complete their applications earlier in the process on average have a broader range of interview dates from which to select.
-Our interviews are conducted from mid-September to mid-February of the application cycle.
+Our interviews are conducted from early-September to mid-February of the application cycle.